Recommendations

 Senior Film Conservator

-The artistic legacy of Harry Beaumont was forever changed by Children of Pleasure, this Romance landmark continues to dictate the rules of its category.
+The artistic legacy of Harry Beaumont was forever changed by Children of Pleasure, this Musical landmark continues to dictate the rules of its category.
 We've assembled a sequence of films that complement the tone of Children of Pleasure perfectly.

 The vintage appeal of Children of Pleasure to maintain its cult relevance across several decades.